 I grew up in the Netherlands where we are blessed to have a lot of culinary influences from cuisines such as the Indonesian and Surinamese.

 Surinamese roti is a classic and one of my favorite dishes.
-It is served with a curry sauce with potatoes and green beans for the vegetarian version, optionally with tempeh.
+You eat it with a curry sauce with potatoes and special Surinamese long green beans.
+For the vegetarian version you can add tempeh to it.

-If you’re ever in Suriname or the Netherlands you gotta try this dish!
+If you’re ever in Suriname or the Netherlands you have to try this dish!

 I’ll be happy to direct you to my favorite roti place in Amsterdam, so drop me a line if you’re heading there.

-This recipe for coconut roti with green chillies is from Sri Lanka.
-It is called Pol Roti and is made with fresh grated coconut or unsweetened desiccated coconut.
+This recipe for coconut roti with green chillies is Sri Lankan Pol Roti.
+You make it with fresh grated coconut or unsweetened desiccated coconut.

 It can be made plain or with green chillies and onion, like in this recipe.